-The court may, at its discretion, grant additional pre-trials.
-However, any case requesting more than two pre-trial settings must receive express-permission from the court.
+The court may, at their discretion, grant additional pre-trials.
+However, any case requesting more than two pre-trial settings shall receive express permission from the court.

 9.3 Preparation of Judgments

 Judgments of probation shall be prepared by the Community Supervision and Corrections Department.